 Multiple holograms can share the same spatial anchor if the application expects those holograms to maintain fixed relationships with one another.

-For example, if you are animating a holographic solar system in a room, it's better to tie all of the solar system objects to a single anchor in the center so that they move smoothly relative to each other.
-In this case, it is the solar system as a whole that is anchored, even though its component parts are moving dynamically around the anchor.
+For example, if you're animating a holographic solar system in a room, it's better to tie all of the solar system objects to a single anchor in the center.
+That way, they'll move smoothly based on each other.
+In this case, it's the solar system as a whole that is anchored, even though its component parts are moving dynamically around the anchor.

 The key caveat to maintain hologram stability is to follow the 3-meter rule above.

 Render highly dynamic holograms using the stationary frame of reference instead of a local spatial anchor

 If you have a highly dynamic hologram, such as a character walking around a room or a floating UI that follows along the wall near the user, it's best to skip local spatial anchors, and render those holograms directly in the coordinate system provided by the stationary frame of reference.
 In Unity, you achieve this by placing holograms directly in world coordinates without a WorldAnchor.
 Holograms in a stationary frame of reference might experience drift when the user is far from the hologram.
 But this is less likely to be noticeable for dynamic holograms: either the hologram is constantly moving anyway or its motion constantly keeps it close to the user where drift will be minimized.